Shuptuu/TheLink/README.md

 Once done, you will receive a license key which will stop pop-up messages appearing in future.  \
 The license key is personnal but with a permanent validity and can be use on several computers.  \
 I will need your email address to send you the key.
 So please make sure your address is visible in your paypal profil or send me a private message.

-Version 1.5 available: \
--Support for X AIR Edit and M AIR Edit version 1.7 \
--New features: \
- • Main fader mapping.
-The main fader can apply to Main Bus, Bus 1 to 6, Fx 1 to 4, DCA 1 to 4. \
- • Alternate command for Tap FX

 # TheLink
 TheLink app